 - Enhances your narrative elements

-This motif definition may seem simple enough, but how well you execute your motifs will show your prowess as a visionary filmmaker.
+This motif definition may seem simple enough, but how well you execute them will show your prowess as a visionary filmmaker.

 motif vs theme